 Sally Ride, a Los Angeles native, became the first American women to go to space on June 18, 1983.
 She used to play professional tennis until deciding that a career in science was more reliable.
 She attended Stanford University earning a B.S in physics and a B.A in English in 1973.
 She applied to NASA and became one of the first female astronauts.

-Mae Jemison: First African American women in space
+Mae Jemison: First African American Woman in Space

 Mae Jamison was the first African-American woman admitted into NASA’s astronaut training program.
 She flew into space with six other astronauts on the Endeavour.
 Before becoming an astronaut, she was a physician and interned at the USC Medical Center in 1981 to later become a general practitioner.
 Space, however, was her true passion.